Product Marketing Manager

 ABB Jokab Safety Products

 Actions to solve one problem often have other, unexpected consequences.
 Panel builders opt for digital components primarily to create more-compact panels.
 But they also discover other unexpected additional benefits of interest to both panel builders and buyers.
+Here are 3 unexpected benefits of more-compact panels.

 People often do things trying to solve a problem and are surprised when something else – something unexpected – also occurs.
 This is the principle of unintended consequences, and those outcomes can be either good or bad.